South Asian Canadians in Greater Vancouver: Early 20th century

-By 1900, the South Asian population in the Lower Mainland (contemporary regional districts of Metro Vancouver and the Fraser Valley), was estimated to be at least 100, of which almost all were of Punjabi Sikh origin.
+By 1900, the South Asian population in the Lower Mainland (contemporary regional districts of Metro Vancouver and the Fraser Valley), was estimated to be at least 100, of which almost all were of Punjabi Sikh origin, according to a research article by Margaret Walton-Roberts.

 Soon thereafter in 1904 the Empress of India arrived in Vancouver.
 On board was the first large contingent of South Asians to settle in Vancouver.

 Most of the early South Asian pioneers worked in the sawmill industry and thus settled in areas along False Creek and the Fraser River including Kitsilano, Fraser Mills and Queensborough.
 A Gurdwara (Sikh temple) was constructed in Kitsilano in 1908; this was the first Sikh temple to be constructed in Canada.
 Later in the same year, another temple was constructed in Fraser Mills.

 At the turn of the century the Mayor of Vancouver did not permit cremation, so when the first Sikh died in 1907 he could not be cremated in the Vancouver city limits.
 Christian missionaries did not permit him to be buried with whites.
 Even though the missionaries promoted burial, the Sikhs instead cremated the man in a distant wilderness.
 This prompted Sikhs to establish their own religious institutions.
 In 1908 the Canadian Dominion government had a plan to obtain labour for sugar plantations in British Honduras, now Belize, by recruiting Punjabis in Vancouver.
 The plan was not tested because the Punjabis had already found employment.

 Anti-South Asian sentiment was present in early years of settlement.
 During the most infamous anti-Asian riot in BC history (Anti-Oriental Riots of 1907), South Asians were spared as they remained indoors.
 However, in 1914 Canadian authorities turned away the Komagata Maru and most of its passengers; this vessel carried Punjabi Sikhs, Muslims and Hindus who were intending to move to Canada.
 This incident later provoked persons of Indian origin residing on the North American West Coast to oppose discrimination against their ethnic groups.

 The system of sponsoring Vancouver-based South Asians sponsoring relatives in India to immigrate to Vancouver began in 1919, when the Canadian government began permitting children and women based in India entry into Canada.

 By 1923 Vancouver became the primary cultural, social, and religious centre of British Columbia Indo-Canadians and it had the largest East Indian-origin population of any city in North America.
 However, major immigration restrictions until the 1950s meant the South Asian community in Vancouver was relatively small.